architect/arc.codes/src/views/docs/en/reference/app.arc/ws.md

 ### Functions

-The functions created by the @ws pragma handle events from a websocket client.
+The functions created by the `@ws` pragma handle events from a WebSocket client.

 * Connect - This function is invoked when a websocket client connects to the application
 * Default - This function is invoked when a websocket client sends a message to the application